 VAULT Creator Highlight with Sam Brockway

-VAULT is an NFT space created by creators for creators, your go-to place for high-quality, curated, digital art from top creators around the globe.
+VAULT is an NFT created by creators for creators, your go-to place for high-quality, curated, digital from top creators around the globe.
 The VAULT highlight series focuses on the creators that are part of our NFT Community.
 This week we are excited to introduce you to Sam Brockway.

-A travel photographer based out of Idaho specializing in authentic depictions of the outdoor spaces of the American West.
+A travel photographer based out of Idaho specializing in authentic depictions of the outdoor spaces of the West.
 His love for photography grew from a fascination with capturing his time spent exploring nature which evolved into an ambition to create standalone pieces of art.
 Sam seeks to bring an editorial refinement to capturing real fleeting moments, whether that means catching a wondrous interaction with nature or making a landscape feel textured and tactile.

 Get to Know the Creator and the NFT Space